 This Appendix applies to standard plan designs at all metal levels unless otherwise designated.
 These requirements apply only for covered services under the plan.

-The standard plan designs outline the cost-sharing for the consumer for a given benefit.
+The standard plan designs outline the cost-sharing for the consumer for a given benefit category.

 The standard plan designs do not address cost-sharing amounts for any out-of-network services with the exception of those services required under state or federal law to have the in-network cost-share amount.
 For example, out of network emergency services would have an in-network cost-sharing under the Balance Billing Protection Act.